ShreyaaAggarwal/BreatheSmart/README.md

 ## 🚀 Solution Overview

-BreatheSmart is an **autonomous civic AI system** that not only monitors AQI but also **predicts, responds, and enforces action in real-time (within 47 seconds)** — bridging the gap between data and governance.
+BreatheSmart is an **autonomous civic AI system** that not only monitors AQI but also **predicts, responds, and enforces action in real-time (within 47 seconds)**.

+⚡ From detection → decision → enforcement — fully automated.
+⚡ Zero humans.
+Zero delay.
+Zero excuses.

 ---